Bruce Lankford

 Flexible Frugal Flourishing Irrigation in a Pressure-Pot Warming World

-This blog proposes 15 principles for flexible frugal flourishing irrigation in a pressure-pot warming world.
-By ‘flexible’, I mean people and systems better suited to dramatic changes in water availability in a dynamic climate – dryness and wetness.
-By ‘frugal’, I mean able to use less water per hectare, per system and per catchment during periods of both drought and abundance.
-By ‘flourishing’, I mean protecting / boosting crop production and other water uses and benefits.
-By ‘pressure-pot warming world’, I mean irrigation will have to deliver more food from less water as it faces more accountability and fresh scrutiny in a world facing stiffer water competition.
+This blog proposes a charter of 15 principles for flexible frugal flourishing irrigation in a pressure-pot warming world.
+Flexible means irrigated systems and irrigators adapted to dramatic fluxes in water availability in a warming world – from drought to wet cycles.
+Frugal means consuming less water per hectare, per system and per catchment during drought, abundant and normal cycles.
+Flourishing means protecting / boosting crop production and other water uses and benefits throughout those cycles.
+Pressure-pot means irrigation will have to deliver more food from less water as it faces more accountability and fresh scrutiny in a world facing stiffer water competition.

 Irrigation as climate adaptation.
 Thinking about the photo above, there are four ways of looking at irrigation as an adaptation response to climate change and drought.
 One is that adding irrigation to rainfed agriculture is a wholly appropriate adaptation in the face of periodic drought.
 The second that irrigation exacerbates water consumption and inequities, and is inappropriate especially when consumption is already large and continues to grow without regulatory oversight.
 The third is that, based on simple narratives, certain types of irrigation are ‘adaptively OK/not OK’.
 So leaky smallholder irrigation is apparently resilient and OK, but modern irrigation is efficient and not OK – or, equally bizarrely, it is the other way around.
 Fourth, irrigated systems need to fit climate change in more coherent ways.
 This blog is about this fourth way.

 Other work.
-I appreciate there are many ongoing discussions about agriculture, irrigation and water in a warming world.
+I know there are many ongoing discussions about agriculture, food and water in a warming world.
 Others, e.g. IWMI and World Bank, are working on similar ideas.
 For example, the World Bank is working on their Nourish and Flourish framework, and IWMI is working on a Commission to address water for food.
-These are welcome in order that irrigation, by far the largest global consumer of freshwater, does not escape close attention.
+These are welcome in order that irrigation, by far the largest global consumer of freshwater, does not escape attention.
 However, note the draft 2025 World Water Congress Marrakech declaration on “Water in a Changing World: Adaptation and Innovation” does not mention irrigation.
-Other recent high-level reports on food also seem to miss water and irrigation.
+Other high-level reports on food also miss water and irrigation.

 Water control is key.
 I believe flexible frugal flourishing irrigation in a warming world can only be delivered via improved water control.
 Without water control, irrigation won’t be flexible enough, frugal enough and flourishing enough.
-And without an honest discussion around water control, we will allow irrigation off the hook.
-However this requires a wider definition of water control, not one allied to irrigation engineering or other disciplinary conceptions of irrigation hydrology.
+Without an honest discussion around water control, we will allow irrigation off the hook.
+However a wider definition of water control is needed, not one allied to irrigation engineering or other disciplinary conceptions of irrigation hydrology.

-Therefore I propose ‘integrated irrigation water control’ (IIWC) is: the regularly assessed careful management and control of irrigation water during abundance and scarcity to meet specified crop and other water demands occurring through the scales, time periods and geographies of irrigated systems facilitated by the design, operation, maintenance and institutions of irrigated and green infrastructure, in order to capture, regulate, share, apportion, schedule, match, and benefit from, spatially and temporally dynamic multiple water supplies accommodating uncertain variable hydrological, environmental, social, political and engineering factors.
-This detailed definition is more an invitation to think about the idea of irrigation and the future of irrigation.
-Its emphasis is on a technical understanding of control, is (hopefully) non-prescriptive, and does not make calls such as ‘we need efficient irrigation’.
+Therefore I propose ‘integrated irrigation water control’ (IIWC) is: the regularly assessed careful management and control of irrigation water during drought, abundant and normal periods to meet specified crop and other water demands occurring throughout the areas, scales, time periods and geographies of irrigated systems facilitated by the design, operation, maintenance and institutions of irrigated and green infrastructure, in order to capture, regulate, share, apportion, schedule, match and benefit from multiple water supplies, accommodating hydrological, environmental, social, political and engineering factors.
+This definition is an invitation to think about the idea of irrigation and the future of irrigation.
+Although its emphasis is on a technical understanding of water control, it means governing irrigation from various perspectives captured by the 15 principles.
+It is (hopefully) non-prescriptive, and does not make calls such as ‘we need efficient irrigation’.

 The 15 principles